2026 NASCAR O'Reilly Auto Parts Series

+Sheldon Creed, the current championship leader.

+Justin Allgaier, the No. 1 seed.

-The 2026 NASCAR O'Reilly Auto Parts Series will be the 45th season of the NASCAR O'Reilly Auto Parts Series, a stock car racing series sanctioned by NASCAR in the United States.
-The season will start in mid-February with the United Rentals 300 at Daytona International Speedway and will end with the Hard Rock Bet 300 at Homestead–Miami Speedway on November 7.
+The 2026 NASCAR O'Reilly Auto Parts Series is the 45th season of the NASCAR O'Reilly Auto Parts Series, a stock car racing series sanctioned by NASCAR in the United States.
+The season started on February 14 with the United Rentals 300 at Daytona International Speedway and will end with the Hard Rock Bet 300 at Homestead–Miami Speedway on November 7.

-Jesse Love of Richard Childress Racing enters the season as the 2025 NASCAR Xfinity Series champion.
+Jesse Love of Richard Childress Racing entered the season as the 2025 NASCAR Xfinity Series champion.
+Following the Focused Health 250 at EchoPark Speedway, Justin Allgaier claimed the No. 1 seed in the Chase, the new championship format for the series.

-This will be the first year under the new title sponsor, as Xfinity did not extend their sponsorship.
-On August 18, 2025, it was announced that O'Reilly Auto Parts will serve as the series sponsor in 2026.
+This is the first year under the new title sponsor, O'Reilly Auto Parts, as Xfinity did not extend their sponsorship.